salabim/istr/readme.md

 istr('1,2,3')
 ```

-are accepted.
+are perfectly acceptable.

-But, we can't do any arithmetic with them.
+But, we can't do any arithmetic or comparison with them.

 If we try